autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ![fig](./images/path_generation/pass_through.png)

-### When there is no enough space
+### When there is not enough space

 This module inserts stop point only when the ego can potentially avoid the object.
-So, if it is not able to keep distance more than `hard_margin`/`hard_margin_for_parked_vehicle`, this module do nothing.
+So, if it is not able to keep distance more than `hard_margin`/`hard_margin_for_parked_vehicle`, this module does nothing.
 Following figure shows the situation where this module is not able to keep enough lateral distance when user set a parameter `use_opposite_lane` to `false`.

 ![fig](./images/path_generation/do_nothing.png)

 !!! info

-    In this situation, obstacle stop feature in [obstacle_cruise_planner](../autoware_obstacle_cruise_planner/README.md) is responsible for ego vehicle safety.
+    In this situation, obstacle stop feature in [obstacle_cruise_planner](../../autoware_obstacle_cruise_planner/README.md) is responsible for ego vehicle safety.

 ![fig](./images/path_generation/insufficient_drivable_space.png)